What to expect from mediation

 Invitation to other party to attend FDR: $150 includes multiple phone calls to other parent to answer any questions and explain the process and up to 2 written invitations to attend family mediation.

-4-Hour Mediation: $1,400 ($700 per parent).
+Up to 4-Hours of Mediation: $1,400 ($700 per parent).
 Includes up to 4 hours of mediation; drafting of Parenting Plan, Heads of Agreement or mediation agreement.

 Issue of s60(I) Certificate: $150.